victormanueltn/blog/codinglettersblog/content/posts/functions_and_design_patterns.md

 ## Stumbling upon a function

-Let's start by examining a simple code.
+Let's start by examining some code written in Rust.
 With it, a chipmunk is keeping track of the nuts surplus it gathers every month.

 ``` rs
 // January